A futuristic-looking electric bass guitar made from PMMA

 Compared with the glass feature, PMMA is a better material for clear prototype.
 However, PMMA is also quite hard to shape and mould via conventional techniques.
 The material tends to fail when subjected to tensile and compressive forces and in order to avoid failure or cracks, a cautious machining approach is carried out.
-PMMA machining and manufacturing of PMMA clear parts and PMMA prototypes have now been made simple and accessible with the use of high tech CNC machining.
+PMMA prototypes and accessible with the use of high tech CNC machining.

 PMMA machining via CNC is favoured over all the other techniques due to the fact that CNC machining is faster, reliable, cheaper and customizable to the user needs.